KathyReid/datta-vic-2017/transcript.md

 SLIDE: Ursula from the Little Mermaid

 So, hi!
-My name is Kathy and I'm a control *enthusiast*.
+I'm a control *enthusiast*.
 I like controlling things.
 This talk though won't be about world domination, so if you were here for *that* controlling the future talk, well let's talk later :D *evil fingers*

 SLIDE: Overview of topics covered